ghulamabdul/SP-Estim-Crosscov/README.md

 ## Requirements

-The codes are written in R, and would require installing and loading the following R-packages: #fields
+The codes are written in R, and would require installing and loading the following R-packages: @fields